mapme-tnsm17/mapme-tnsm17.github.io/index.md

 [![CODE](/img/code.png) Source code](http://github.com/mapme-tnsm17/mapme-tnsm17)

-<sub>This work has been submitted to the IEEE for possible publication.
+<sub>This work has been published by  the IEEE.
 Copyright may be transferred without notice, after which this version may no longer be accessible.</sub>